bikesky-social/bsky-community-bot/README.md

 # set this to -1 for unlimited labels
 MAX_LABELS=3

-# the number of columns to display on the label image
+# the number of columns to display on the label image (required)
 LABEL_DISPLAY_COLUMNS=2

 # a JSON formatted array that lists the identifiers of the labels that the bot will offer (required)